 After the procedure

-Signs that may require medical attention after a medical abortion include:
+Signs and symptoms that may require medical attention after a medical abortion include:

 - Heavy bleeding — soaking two or more pads an hour for two hours